jimdigriz/uap-js-udf/README.md

 ## Partial Parsing

-If you only want to parse our the user agent, OS or device details, you can pick the more specific function to make the query faster:
+If you only want to parse only the user agent, OS or device you can opt to use the more specific function to make the query faster:

 ### User Agent